-In addition, the new director compensation program provides for an additional \$3,000 payable in cash each year for each board committee served on, or an additional \$10,000 payable in cash each year per committee for service as committee chairman.
-The Chairman of the Board also receives an additional \$10,000 annual retainer fee payable in cash.
-All non-employee directors are entitled to reimbursement of reasonable expenses incurred by them in connection with their attendance at meetings of the board and any committee thereof on which they serve or otherwise in furtherance of our business.
-If a non-employee director does not serve on the board or a board committee or as Chairman of the Board or a board committee chairman for the full year, the board and any applicable board committee or chairman retainers are prorated for the portion of the year served.
+In addition, the new director compensation program provides for an additional annual cash retainer of \$3,000, payable in quarterly cash installments, for each board committee served on, or an additional annual cash retainer of \$10,000, payable in quarterly cash installments, per committee for service as committee chairman.
+The Chairman and Co-Chairman of the Board also each receive an additional annual cash retainer of \$75,000, payable in quarterly cash installments.
+All nonemployee directors are entitled to reimbursement of reasonable out-of-pocket expenses incurred by them in connection with their attendance at meetings of the board and any committee thereof on which they serve.
+If a non-employee director does not serve on the board or a board committee, or as Chairman or Co-Chairman of the Board, or as a board committee chairman, for the full year, the board and any applicable board committee, Board Chairman and Board Co-Chairman, as applicable, and any board committee chairman retainers are prorated for the portion of the year served.
+If a non-employee director joins the board after the grant of restricted stock units for that year, the non-employee director's grant of restricted stock units will be prorated for the portion of the year to be served.

-Our 2017 Incentive Compensation Plan provides that the aggregate grant date fair value of all awards granted to any single non-employee director during any single calendar year (determined as of the applicable grant date(s) under applicable financial accounting rules), taken together with any cash fees paid to the non-employee director during the same calendar year, may not exceed \$200,000.
+Our 2017 Plan provides that the aggregate grant date fair value of all awards granted to any single non-employee director during any single calendar year (determined as of the applicable grant date(s) under applicable financial accounting rules), taken together with any cash fees paid to the non-employee director during the same calendar year, may not exceed \$200,000.